thibaultlaurens/tech-notes/fundamentals/04-software-programming.md

 ### GoF Design Patterns

-#### Creational Patterns

-Creational patterns provide the capability to create objects based on a required criterion and in a controlled way.
+**Creational patterns** provide the capability to create objects based on a required criterion and in a controlled way:

 - **Abstract Factory**: Allows the creation of objects without specifying their concrete type.
 - **Builder**: Uses to create complex objects.